 Day Two at Cook in Tuscany

-We took a private bus to the village of Cortona where we would meet with local chef, Antonietta Wingate of Nettta’s Kitchen.
-Antonietta took us to a local market where we picked up some of the fresh ingredients we would used to make our lunch.
-Back in the kitchen we learned how to make fresh pasta along with some other items.
+We took a private bus to the village of Cortona where we would meet with a local chef, Antonietta Wingate of Nettta’s Kitchen.
+Antonietta took us to a local market where we picked up some of the fresh ingredients we would use to make our lunch.
+Back in the kitchen, we learned how to make fresh pasta along with some other items.

 After a bit of sightseeing and shopping in Cortona (which by the way is the town in which the movie, “Under the Tuscan Sun” was filmed), we headed back to La Chiusa for a bit of rest.
 Later that afternoon we headed up the hill to the walled part of Montefollonico where we would have an exceptional meal at La Botte Piena.

 After a lovely breakfast at La Chiusa (our hotel), we walked back up the hill to La Botte Piena for a cooking class.
 Simone & Elena, the couple who own and run the restaurant, told us a bit of their story.
 Both left traditional jobs to pursue their passions of opening a restaurant.
 Elena had no formal training in cooking, but studied and experimented, honing her culinary skills.
 Every dish tells a story, which involves process, knowledge, time and dedication.